 What is silica gel and how does it work?

 Silica gel was developed just prior to WWI and was used in Allied gas masks; then, in WWII it was used extensively to keep penicillin dry.
-It remains the highest capacity adsorbent available today.
+It remains one of the highest capacity adsorbents available today.
 Not a "gel" as commonly thought of, and not to be confused with "silicon gel", silica gel is a porous, granular form of silica, synthetically manufactured from sodium silicate.

-Hydrosorbent Silica Gel is inert, non-toxic and safe to use to protect foods, medicines, sensitive materials of all kinds.
+Silica gel is inert, non-toxic and safe to use to protect foods, medicines, sensitive materials of all kinds.
 Even when saturated with adsorbed moisture, silica gel looks and feels dry to the touch.